shalomc/HTTP-echo/README.md

 Just drop everything into a folder on your web server.
 As simple as that.
 Use composer to verify that you have the latest Mobile detect library.

+### Installation from scratch
+Assuming you have a new AWS server, you need php 5.4 and Apache to run this tool.

+The install.sh script in the setup folder installs all of the prerequisites, downloads the repository, and puts everything in place.

+Modify it to remove parts that were done manually.

 ### CloudFormation Installation
 The HttpEchoService.json file is an AWS CloudFormation template to start an EC2 server and automatically configure it to use the echo service.